Vaneer420/realest-music/README.md

 - `m!resume` - Resumes the current song, if paused.
 - `m!skip` - Skips whatever's currently playing.

-## If you want to host this yourself:
+## If you want to host this yourself

-1. Clone the repository and extract it.
+1. Clone the repository with `git clone https://github.com/Vaneer420/realest-music.git` or use the offical github CLI with `gh repo clone Vaneer420/realest-music`
-2. Install [Node.js](https://nodejs.org/en) if not already installed as well as NPM (included as a checkbox in the node.js installer).
+1. Install [Node.js](https://nodejs.org/en) if not already installed as well as NPM (included as a checkbox in the node.js installer).
-3. Open a terminal in the repository clone directory and run `npm i`.
+1. Open a terminal in the repository clone directory and run `npm i`.
-4. Rename *.envexample* to *.env* and fill all the environment variables out.
+1. Rename *.envexample* to *.env* and fill all the environment variables out.
-5. Run `node index` in the home directory of the clone.
+1. Run `node index` in the home directory of the clone.

 ---

 [Realist Music](https://github.com/Vaneer420/realest-music) by @vaneer on Discord is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).